 Tooth decay and gum disease are still on the rise among children in the UK – and one reason is a lack of awareness among parents about taking their children to the dentist.
 At The Sandstone Dental Practice, we urge parents to bring babies for their first visit as soon as those milk teeth appear – or by the age of 1 regardless.
 With its DCBy1 (Dental Check By age 1) campaign, the British Society for Paediatric Dentistry has made great inroads in addressing the awareness problem surrounding children’s dentistry.
 Despite what you may think milk teeth are just as important as adult teeth!

-We appreciate that knowing when to bring your kids to the dentist can be confusing, so we’ve put together a list of our patients most frequently asked questions for your convenience.
+We appreciate that knowing when to bring your children to the dentist can be confusing, so we’ve put together a list of our patients most frequently asked questions for your convenience.

 Even if they haven’t got any teeth, we recommend that all children are seen by a dentist before their first birthday, and this can be as simple as bringing them with you during your own check-up.
 This will not only eliminate any potential risks, but also establishes the dentist as a familiar and fun place to be.